haise0/kalitorify-wsl2/README.md

 # Kalitorify on WSL2 using systemd and iptables-legacy

 ## Summary
-I got annoyed at the incompatibility issues of WSL2, so I modified [brainfucksec](https://github.com/brainfucksec/)'s kalitorify to utilize iptables-legacy to avoid a bunch of iptables errors when using his script, and modified [djfdyuruiry](https://gist.github.com/djfdyuruiry/6720faa3f9fc59bfdf6284ee1f41f950)'s method of enabling systemd rather than sysvinit for Ubuntu/Debian-based WSL2 to prevent corrupting the distribution.
+I got annoyed at the incompatibility issues of WSL2, so I modified [brainfucksec](https://github.com/brainfucksec/)'s kalitorify to utilize iptables-legacy to avoid a bunch of iptables errors when using his script, and modified [djfdyuruiry](https://gist.github.com/djfdyuruiry/6720faa3f9fc59bfdf6284ee1f41f950)'s method of enabling systemd to support systemctl commands, rather than the WSL default sysvinit, for Ubuntu/Debian-based WSL2 - also fixed to prevent corrupting the distribution from the script on his main branch.

 Confirmed functional on kali-rolling for WSL2, kernel vesion 5.4.91.